 Now is the time to have frank discussions about the use of alcohol and drugs.
 Students can quickly get in over the heads, ‘partying’ to the point where it impacts their health and their grades.
 They also need to be alert regarding the potential for campus crime.
 Encourage them to not wander campus alone at night, to lock all doors and secure windows, and to report any suspicious activity to campus police.

 - Make sure their property is insured.

 Theft is an unfortunately common problem at most universities, with electronics and sports or recreational equipment being among the most popular targets.
 The Insurance Information Institute (III) advises that while your homeowner’s policy may cover certain losses if your child lives in a dorm, it will not cover those that occur in off campus housing.
 Review policy documents and to protect expensive laptops, printers, cameras, and other gear, consider getting additional coverage.

 - Have the proper legal documents in place.

 If your child is a legal adult, schools and health care providers are required to protect their privacy in important matters pertaining to their health.
 The National Law Review advises that having your child sign a HIPAA authorization form in advance can ensure you are provided information in the event of a medical emergency.
 In addition, having powers of attorney for them in place will allow you to manage their affairs and make important decisions on their behalf, if the need arises.

 Contact Us Today for Help

 To discuss last minute arrangements that need to be attended to before your child goes off to college, reach out and contact Cavallo & Cavallo today.
-Request a consultation with our New York estate planning attorneys in our Bronx or New Rochelle office to ensure your child is protected.
+Request a consultation with our New York estate planning attorneys in our Bronx or Westchester office to ensure your child is protected.